AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/install-desktop-proofing-viewer-org.md

 1. On the user's machine, do one of the following to download the app:

-   * In the Production environment, click&nbsp; [Windows Production download for the Desktop Proofing Viewer.](https://cdn.proofhq.com/nativeviewer/desktop_viewer/Workfront+Proof.exe)
+   * In the Production environment, click [Windows Production download for the Desktop Proofing Viewer.](https://cdn.proofhq.com/nativeviewer/desktop_viewer/Workfront+Proof.exe)
-   * In the Preview environment, click&nbsp; [Windows Preview download for the Desktop Proofing Viewer](https://cdn.preview.proofhq.com/nativeviewer/desktop_viewer/Workfront+Proof+Preview.exe).
+   * In the Preview environment, click [Windows Preview download for the Desktop Proofing Viewer](https://cdn.preview.proofhq.com/nativeviewer/desktop_viewer/Workfront+Proof+Preview.exe).

-1. Open the file you have just downloaded to start the installation.&nbsp;
+1. Open the file you have just downloaded to start the installation.
-1. In the security warning box that appears, click&nbsp;**Run**.
+1. In the security warning box that appears, click **Run**.

    ![Screen_Shot_2018-05-02_at_10.56.55_AM.png](assets/screen-shot-2018-05-02-at-10.56.55-am-350x271.png)

-   The Desktop Proofing Viewer installs and runs.&nbsp;
+   The Desktop Proofing Viewer installs and runs.

 1. (Conditional) If you install the application using Internet Explorer, refresh the launching page in the browser after the application installs.
 1. Ensure that each user completes the installation by opening an interactive proof from the Documents area in Workfront.